Ngoc-Quang-Minh-Nguyen/MACHINE-LEARNING-IN-PYTHON/README.md

 <details>
 <summary>LAB #1: SIMPLE LINEAR REGRESSION</summary>

-- I think the name says it all.
+- I think t n- I think the name says it all.
 Given a dataset, you're trying to predict the target's value based on a certain feature.
 The feature should be the most correlated to the target as a result.
 - Personally, this was the easiest lab problem compares to all of the remaining labs, and it make sense.

 <details><summary>There were a lot of new terms I had to learn: </summary>